Sam Bass (outlaw): Death

 Bass was later found lying in a pasture west of Round Rock by Williamson County Deputy James Milton Tucker.
 More specifically, Bass had to call out to the posse as they were about to ride by him, shouting, "Hey I'm over here.
 I'm Sam Bass, the one you are looking for."
 He was taken into custody and died the next day on July 21, 1878, his 27th birthday.
 No photograph was taken of Bass either while he was dying in town under a doctor's care or after he died, even though the Texas Rangers were under tremendous pressure from Austin politicians to capture or kill him.
 To this day no known photo has ever been confirmed to be of Bass, and when his sister visited Round Rock a year after his death to place a better headstone, she indicated that the photo on the wanted poster shown to her by the Williamson County Sheriff was not of her brother.
 Bass was buried in Round Rock in what is now known as Round Rock Cemetery.
 His grave is now marked with a replacement headstone—as the original suffered at the hands of souvenir collectors over the years.
 What remains of the original stone is on display at the Round Rock Public Library.

 Legacy

-There are roads named after Bass in Round Rock, Texas, Denton, Texas and west of Sanger, Texas.
+There are roads named after Bass in Round Rock, Texas, Denton, Texas, Colorado Springs, Colo and west of Sanger, Texas.
 During Round Rock's annual Frontier Days celebration, performers re-enact the shootout in the old downtown.

 Rosston, Texas celebrates Sam Bass Day annually on the third Saturday in July.

+There is also the Sam Bass Fire Department of Brushy Creek in Round Rock, TX Williamson County.